“We asked the captain what course of action he proposed to take toward a beast so large, so terrifying, and unpredictable.

 I wanted multi-culturalism, internationalism and faith in the modern world to capture a big win.

-But the day before the election, as I put another positive note about Hill on Facebook and scanned Google for pictures, I found few headshots that looked sincere.
+But the day before the election, as I put another positive note about Hillary on Facebook and scanned Google for pictures, I found few headshots that looked sincere.

 In most, her eyes burned with a too-fevered intensity, or guffawed with engineered smiles.